Deep Long-Tailed Learning: A Survey: Classic Methods

-MosaicOS~\cite{zhang2021mosaicos} resorted to additional object-centric images (for image classification) to boost long-tailed object detection.
+{To address this issue, Distribution Alignment and Random Sampling (DARS)~\cite{he2021re} proposed to regard the label frequencies of labeled data as a reference and enforce the label frequencies of the generated pseudo labels to be consistent with the labeled ones.
+Instead of using training label frequencies, Class-rebalancing Self-training (CReST)~\cite{wei2021crest} found that \emph{the precision of the supervised model on tail classes is surprisingly high}, and thus proposed to select more tail-class samples for online pseudo labeling in each iteration, so that the re-trained model can obtain better performance on tail classes.
+Beyond classification tasks, MosaicOS~\cite{zhang2021mosaicos} resorted to other object-centric images to boost long-tailed object detection.
 Specifically, it first pre-trains the model with labeled scene-centric images from the original detection dataset, and then uses the pre-trained model to generate pseudo bounding boxes for object-centric images, \eg ImageNet-1K~\cite{deng2009imagenet}.
 After that, MosaicOS fine-tunes the pre-trained model in two stages, \ie first fine-tuning with the pseudo-labeled object-centric images and then fine-tuning with the original labeled scene-centric images.
-In this way, MosaicOS alleviates the negative influence of data discrepancies and effectively improves long-tailed learning performance.
+In this way, MosaicOS alleviates the negative influence of data discrepancies and effectively improves long-tailed performance.}

+{\textbf{Discussions}.
+These transfer learning methods are complementary to each other, which brings additional information from different perspectives to long-tailed learning.
+Most of them can be used together for real applications if the resources permit and the combination pipeline is designed well.
+More concretely, when using model pre-training, the trade-off between supervised discrimination learning and self-supervised class-balanced learning should be tuned~\cite{kang2021exploring}, which contributes to better long-tailed learning performance.
+In addition, knowledge distillation with multi-experts can usually achieve better performance than distillation with a single teacher.
+In head-to-tail model transfer, GIST is a better candidate than MetaModelNet due to its simplicity.
+Lastly, the use of self-training methods depends on task requirements and what unlabeled samples are available at hand.}